quic/cloud-ai-sdk/README.md

-# Cloud AI SDKs
+# Qualcomm Cloud AI Developer Resources

-# Contents of this repository

-This repository provides various codes and Jupyter notebook walkthroughs to run AI models on Qualcomm Cloud AI devices.
+This repository provides developers with 3 key resources
+    - `Models` - Recipes for CV and NLP models to run on Cloud AI platforms performantly

-To learn more visit [Getting Started](https://github.qualcomm.com/pages/qranium/cloud-ai-mkdocs/Getting-Started/).
+    - `Tutorials` - Tutorials cover the model onboarding, performance tuning and profiling aspects of inferencing on Cloud AI platforms
+    - `Samples` - Sample code illustrating usage of APIs for inference on Cloud AI platforms

 ## Directory structure
 ```